elswit/xeus-octave-fork/README.md

 This Notebook includes the following examples:

-  * Running forward problem and plotting the solution plots
+* Running ODE test problems and plotting the solutions
+* Changing the parameters of the problem and solvers

 This Notebooks uses the [xeus-octave](https://github.com/jupyter-xeus/xeus-octave) kernel for GNU Octave.